pedro-at-decenomy/MBT/doc/init.md

 ### OpenRC

-Rename pivxd.openrc to mbtd and drop it in /etc/init.d.
+Rename mbtd.openrc to mbtd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
 Test it with `/etc/init.d/mbtd start` and configure it to run on startup with `rc-update add mbtd`